COVER STORY - Elliott Sailors

 To learn more about the inspiring Elliott Sailors, please read Elliott’s interview below.

-Foreword by Kira Bucca, Editor and Chief of Jejune Magazine.
+Foreword by Kira Bucca, Editor in Chief of Jejune Magazine.

 Where are you from and where do you live now?